Mastering the Next Generation of Laravel Starter Kits: React and Livewire Walkthrough

 3. Adding Shadcn Components

-Because resources directory, adding new ones is a matter of running an npx command.
+Because components are just files in your resources directory, adding new ones is a matter of running an npx command.
 For instance, to add a toggle switch to your dashboard:

 npx shadcn-ui@latest add switch